ooper-zz/songs/README.md

 # Song Management System

-This repository contains scripts for managing and consolidating song lyrics and metadata.
+This repository contains scripts for managing the lifecycle of song lyrics and any associated metadata.

 ## Installation Requirements